FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/README.md

 This documentation describes the process to apply and validate an IoT Device as FIWARE Ready.

-To join FIWARE-ready IoT Devices Program, you need to follow a series of steps, including an simple validation of your product (implementation), where you will connect it to a FIWARE public instance and you will perform a series of tests:
+To be featured as a FIWARE-ready IoT Device, you need to follow some steps, including a simple validation of your product (implementation), where you will connect it to one of the FIWARE public instances available and you will have to perform the following tests:

 -   IoT services creation (optional)
 -   Device registration